 7. What Are Famous Dutch Cheeses

 Cheese is made out of milk, and its taste depends mainly on the quality of the milk.
-Natural factors such as climate, quality of the local soil, and the quality of the grass used for feeding the cows play a significant role in determining the milk’s quality and taste and, therefore, the cheese.
+Natural factors such as climate, the quality of the local soil, and the grass used for feeding the cows play a significant role in determining the milk’s quality and taste and, therefore, the cheese.

 For example, the meadows in North Holland are surrounded by sea.
 Therefore, the cows in North Holland produce richer, creamier milk than elsewhere in The Netherlands.